vanilla-dpup/woof-CE/initrd-progs/0initrd/README.txt

 ------------------------------------------------------------
 pupsfs=<partition> Specifies the puppy...sfs partition
-zdrv=<partition>   Specifies the zdrv...sfs  partition
-fdrv=<partition>   Specifies the fdrv...sfs  partition
-adrv=<partition>   Specifies the adrv...sfs  partition
-ydrv=<partition>   Specifies the ydrv...sfs  partition
 psave=<partition>  Specifies the save layer  partition

-   Where <partition> can be the name e.g sdb2, or a label e.g. Work, or a uuid
+   Where <partition> is a partition uuid
        e.g. 0db94719-cdf1-44b7-9766-23db62fb85a5

    Specifying psave=<partition> can be quite useful in directing all save layers to a different partition.